Sintattica/atk/README.md

 We currently have these branches:

 * main
-* master (deprecated)
-* 9.2
+* release/v9
 * 9.1
 * 9.0
 * 8.2

 ### main
 The main branch contains the latest updates.
-It starts from v9.2 that was the branch that contained the rolling-releases
+It starts from release/v9 that was the branch that contained the rolling-releases.

-### master (deprecated)
-This branch is deprecated and is going to be deleted at the end of 2022.
-Please checkout main (contains breaking changes with respect to master).

-### 9.2
+### release/v9
 This branch starts from v9.1, it contains an updated style based on AdminLte framework.
 We are making other changes that will be rolled out in the future, generally we will be work on fixing existing functionalities on the version 9 line.